 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 There is only one thing that rivals my love for chocolate ice cream.
 And that is vanilla custard, either poured over something cakey, or chilled… Top the custard with whipped cream and dark chocolate syrup, and you have the mouthfeel and flavor sensation to beat all others.
+You’re going to love this Chocolate Eclair Cake, that includes all three!

 This “cake” is my copycat of a similar one I saw made without whole foods, not Traditional/Paleo/Primal.
 I loved the photo and decided to make a whole food version because I could imagine no yummier dessert.